Chartcrush Countdown Show 1980 Episode Graphic

 And the group at #1: alone among their downtown Punk cohorts, they managed to carve out a sweet spot between the campy, ironic ’60s throwback thing they had going on downtown, and Disco.
 The result catapulted the group almost overnight from dive bars and fanzines to arenas and glossies, and turned its bleach-blonde singer into an international sex symbol with their first #1 hit, “Heart of Glass” in ’79.
 This was their second, a soundtrack cut, exactly a year later.
 It’s Blondie.
 “Call Me.”

-The #1 song of 1980.
-Blondie’s “Call Me,” from the Richard Gere movie American Gigolo.
-Produced and co-written by one of Disco’s top producers Giorgio Moroder.
 Before “Call Me,” Blondie had been working with new wave producer Mike Chapman, who’d helmed their previous two albums including their breakthrough Parallel Lines, which contained the #1 hit “Heart of Glass.”
 But “Heart of Glass,” with its pulsating Disco synth lines, sounds like vintage Giorgio Moroder, and the band had been flirting with that sound on their own, playing a cover of one of Moroder’s signature Disco productions, Donna Summer’s “I Feel Love,” at a benefit the New York Punk crowd held for hospitalized drummer Johnny Blitz before they even started recording Parallel Lines.
 So the for-real collab between Blondie and Moroder on “Call Me” was a long time coming when it finally came together in late ’79.

 Bonus

 So that is our top ten.
 Now as we’ve been going through our Chartcrush top ten for 1980 this hour I’ve been calling out the big hits from the last quarter of the year that didn’t make Billboard’s year-end ranking due to Billboard’s crazy-early late September cut-off date for the chart year.
-Streisand’s “A Woman in Love,” Queen’s “Another One Bites the Dust,” Diana Ross’s “Upside Down” and Kenny Rogers’ “Lady:” all MIA from Billboard’s list.
+Streisand’s “A Woman in Love,” Queen’s “Another One Bites the Dust,” Diana Ross’s “Upside Down” and Kenny Rogers’ “Lady”—all MIA from Billboard’s list.

 So what songs from Billboard’s top ten got bumped from ours to make room?
-Let’s review:

 “The Rose” never got to #1, but had a pretty long chart run and was #3 for three weeks.
 It was also the year’s #3 Adult Contemporary hit and Bette Midler’s biggest chart smash since her cover of The Andrews Sisters’ “Boogie Woogie Bugle Boy” in 1973.
 On our Chartcrush ranking it’s #19.